 - they lack the knowledge of how to do it

 - they believe it will be too time-consuming or difficult to learn or do.

-To help you overcome both of these challenges, I am going to provide you with many practical, easy to follow tactics that will help you get on the radar of decision-makers on LinkedIn, and go one step further and connect with them.
+To help you overcome both of these challenges, I am giving many practical, easy-to-follow tactics that will help you (1) get on the radars of decision-makers on LinkedIn and (2) go one step further and connect with them.

 Connect with Decision Makers on LinkedIn

 1. Have a professional and client-focused LinkedIn profile

 Before you begin any activities to get in front of key decision-makers on LinkedIn, you must create a professional and, most importantly, client-focused profile.

 I cannot stress the importance of this enough.

 Just as you would not want to meet these key decision-makers in sloppy or unprofessional attire, you would not want to be noticed by them until your profile represents you in a way that will help, and not hinder, your efforts.